(425) 347-8614

 Dry Needling

 Dry needling is a therapeutic technique used by healthcare professionals, often physical therapists, to alleviate pain and musculoskeletal dysfunction.
 It involves inserting thin, solid needles into specific trigger points within muscles, tendons, or bone and sometimes includes electrical stimulation.
 Unlike acupuncture, dry needling focuses on addressing localized musculoskeletal dysfunction rather than balancing energy flow.
 The procedure aims to reduce pain, improve range of motion and circulation, and enhance muscle relaxation.
 It is commonly used in conjunction with other physical therapy techniques as part of a comprehensive treatment plan.
-Please note that most insurances do not cover dry needling as a service.
-Feel free to reach out about our dry needling rates.
+Please note that most insurances do not c

 Dry needling effectively decreases muscle tension and tone, allowing the muscle to relax which increases range of motion and can greatly reduce pain.
 When your muscles are allowed to relax with the insertion of the needle, it allows for more blood flow.
 This helps bring fresh blood and oxygen to the affected trigger point/muscle which prompts your body’s natural healing response and can reduce the perception of pain.